 1. Social media = conversations

 Have you ever considered a face-to-face conversation “social media?”
 I didn’t until I read Jonah Berger’s book Contagious.
 He argues that conversations are the original social media.
 When we share stories with other humans, we’re being social.
-When we share enough stories or conversations, we make friends, or decide to get married.
+When we share enough stories or conversations, we make friends or decide to get married.
 We trust our friends.
 We want to hear their stories—usually 🙂.

 This is a powerful way to spread the word about something.

 When we talk, we’re being social.
-When we answer questions, we use the medium of a conversation (going back and fourth) to communicate.
+When we answer questions, we use the medium of a conversation (going back and forth) to communicate.
 Medium is the singular of media.
 So quite simply, conversations are social media.